USEPA/WNTR/documentation/hydraulics.rst

 trials,
 accuracy,
 unbalanced,
-demand multiplier, and
+demand multiplier,
+demand model,
+minimum pressure
+required pressure
-emitter exponent.
+pressure exponent.

-All options are used with the EpanetSimulator.
+Note that EPANET 2.0.12 does not use the demand model, minimum pressure, required pressure, or pressure exponent.
+[DAVE check this]
 Options that are not used with the WNTRSimulator are described in :ref:`limitations`.

-The following example returns model options, which all have default values.
+The easiest way to view options is to print `wn.options`` as a dictionary.
+For example, hydraulic options are shown below.

 .. doctest::

-    >>> wn.options # doctest: +SKIP
+	>>> print(dict(wn.options.hydraulic)) # doctest: +SKIP
-    Time options:
-      duration            : 604800
-      hydraulic_timestep  : 900
-      quality_timestep    : 900
-      rule_timestep       : 360.0
-      pattern_timestep    : 3600
+	{'accuracy': 0.001,
+	 'checkfreq': 2,
+	 'damplimit': 0.0,
+	 'demand_model': None,
+	 'demand_multiplier': 1.0,
 	 ...

 Mass balance at nodes
 -------------------------
 Both simulators use the mass balance equations from EPANET [Ross00]_: